witterquick/witterquick/README.md

 - 👋 Hi, I’m Godfrey (ゴッドフリー).
-- 👀 I’m interested in Microservices, AWS Cloud Computing, Kubernetes and creating reliable, scalable, and maintainable Systems distributed Services with Go.
+- 👀 I’m interested in Microservices, AWS Cloud Computing, Kubernetes and creating reliable, highly scalable, and maintainable Systems distributed Services with Go.
-- 🌱 I’m currently learning Golang, Terraform for IAC, Kubenetes for container orchestration, AWS Development and DevOps
+- 🌱 I’m currently using Golang, Terraform for IAC, Kubenetes for container orchestration, AWS Development and DevOps
 - 💞️ I’m looking to collaborate on mostly open source projects, but open to anything!
 - 📫 How to reach me ...
 LinkedIn: https://www.linkedin.com/in/godfreyg778/